huBioinfo/CytoTalk/README.md

 ⚠ **Important Usage Tips:**

-**Gene expression matrix files for ALL cell types in the tissue or tumor microenvironment under study are required as inputs to the CytoTalk algorithm in order to compute cell-type-specificity of gene expression built in the algorithm.**
+**Gene expression matrix files for ALL cell types in the tissue or tumor microenvironment under study are required as inputs to the CytoTalk algorithm in order to compute cell-type-specificity of gene expression built in the algorithm.
+Note that the row names of all these gene expression matrices should be exactly the same.**